 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Do not use for more than 3 days.
+- Do not use more often or for longer than your doctor has told you.
 Using this drug too often or for longer than you have been told may cause nose stuffiness to happen again or get worse.

 - If you are taking this drug and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen, and some natural products or aids.